telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/sectionpages-field.md

 ---
 title: SectionPages Field
 page_title: SectionPages Field
-description: SectionPages field is a Field element that inserts the total number of pages in a section
+description: SectionPages field is a Field element that inserts the total number of pages in a section.
 slug: radwordsprocessing-concepts-sectionpages-field
 tags: sectionpages,field
 published: True